veetil/llama-models/README.md

 ## Fork Announcement and Key Enhancements

 This repository is a public fork of the official [meta llama-models](https://github.com/meta-llama/llama-models) repository.
-In this fork, we introduce a novel Chain-of-Thought (CoT) reasoning mechanism inspired by the paper:
+In this fork, we implement a Chain-of-Thought (CoT) decoding approach for reasoning tasks as presented in the paper:

 **"Chain-of-Thought Reasoning Without Prompting"**
 *Xuezhi Wang, Denny Zhou – DeepMind (2024)*